etsy/Sahale/README.md

 ===
 For a quick test, see `bin/runjob` to run the example job(s).
 You will need to supply some text file(s) on HDFS to run it against.

-Users can run their own Scalding jobs in two ways.
-The easiest is to add user source code to `src/main/scala/examples`, build the Sahale fatjar with `mvn install`, and execute using `bin/runjob`, just as one would for the included example job.
+Users can run their own tracked Scalding jobs in two ways.
+Both start by making the Scalding job(s) in question a subclass of `com.etsy.sahale.TrackedJob.`

+The easiest way is to add user source code to `src/main/scala/examples`, build the Sahale fatjar with `mvn install`, and execute using `bin/runjob`, just as one would for the included example job.
 You can add any job dependencies to the fatjar via the `pom.xml`.

 The other method is to include the Sahale JAR in your own project build as a dependency, then include it in job runs using `hadoop jar`'s `-libjars` argument.
 This approach can integrate easily into your existing workflow.